 It also covers study strategies and key takeaways.
 As with the book above, it’s a huge read, but you wouldn’t need any other book (apart from the official manual, which I don’t think you can get away without looking at).

 If you feel like you need another book to sit alongside your manual, and you are taking the Practitioner exam, this is the one to get.

 How to choose PRINCE2® books

 The most important consideration, whatever PRINCE2® book (or books) you end up buying, is to make sure they are aligned to the latest version of the manual.
-There are still old versions of several books floating around out there, so double check that you aren’t getting the 2009 version by mistake.
+There are still old versions of several books floating around out there, so double check that you aren’t getting the 2017 or 2009 version by mistake.